First-time domestic violence offenders are certainly viewed more favorably than those who have a history of domestic abuse.

 However, once an individual has been charged with one domestic abuse charge, the courts will view any repeat offenses as a pattern in the behavior and will act more harshly to protect the community from future domestic violence from the perpetrator.

-What to expect in a domestic violence legal proceeding
+What to expect in a domestic violence legal proceeding in Oklahoma

 Then, an arraignment takes place.
 During an arraignment, the courts make it clear what the suspect is being accused of.